PRENATAL EXERCISE - HEART HEALTHY TIPS FOR SAFE EXERCISE WHILE PREGNANTJan 09, 2020

 Squatting is great for your pelvic floor and it is typically most engaged just before you press back up.
 If you can add in a voluntary pelvic floor contraction just before you start to press back up and hold it as you do so, you will be training your pelvic floor AND your heart!

 This exercise may be called by several names, but hovering is the term I use after learning the Pfilates method.
 Hovering is a great pelvic floor exercise, a good glute builder, a great inner thigh toner.
-It encourages space in the pelvis for birth and prepares you for labour and birth positions that have you kneeling or on all fours.
+It encourages space in the pelvis for birth and prepares you for labor and birth positions that have you kneeling or on all fours.

 Start with your knees a little wider than hip width apart.
 Bring your toes to touch behind you, your hands on your hips and rest your bum on your heels to start.